 At the age of 14, she began recording the first songs that would be included on her debut gospel music CD entitled “Simply Singin’ Praise” which she completed and released in 2010.
 At age 15, her dream of having her own CD had come to life!
 Jessica has also been involved in theatrical presentations for over 18 years, playing the role of Tiny Tim in “A Christmas Carol” at age 6, performing in high school plays and most recently working eight years in the Antietam Recreation Dinner Theatre productions in Hagerstown, MD.
 After graduating in 2012, Jessica picked up a guitar and learned to play which also allowed her to begin to write songs.
 In 2016, she completed her second CD “I’m Gonna Go” which contains five original songs written by her.
-She is now 23 years old and is pursuing her passion of singing via a career that is beginning to expand into larger venues with her gospel and classic country concerts.
+She is now 26 years old and is pursuing her passion of singing via a career that is beginning to expand into larger venues with her gospel and classic country concerts.
 In 2018, she founded the duo group “Cross-N-Country.
 She and her duet partner, Dave Powers, specialize in bringing back the classic old country hits allowing folks to travel back in time and be filled with wonderful memories of times past.
 They also do gospel shows as well.
-They are currently in the studio working on a new CD that will contain classic country music and duets.
+In 2019 they released their first duo CD entitled “Golden Melodies” that contains many favorite classic country solos and duets.